 This finding can be made, in that the proposed wireless communication facility will be co-located on an existing tower that is camouflaged to appear as a natural pine tree.
 The subject property for the proposed project is located within the Highway One scenic comdor.
-The currently proposed project will locate additional antennas above the existing antennas on the camouflaged tower, and extend the tower and artificial tree branches to camouflage the new antennas.
-The lack of visibility of the project site from the scenic corridor, due to the topography of the area and the existing and proposed camouflage, will result in no visual impact to the scenic comdor as a result of this project.
-The proposed project complies with General Plan Policy 5.10.3 (Protection of Public Vistas), in that no views of the beach, ocean: or other significant vistas can be viewed past or across the subject property, as the property is located upslope from the highway and the property is on the inland side of the scenic comdor with no significant public vista available beyond the slope in front of the subject property.
+The currently proposed project will locate additional antennas below the existing antennas on the camouflaged tower.
+The lack of visibility of the project site from the scenic corridor, due to the topography of the area and the existing camouflage, will result in no visual impact to the scenic corridor as a result of this project.
+The proposed project complies with General Plan Policy 5.10.3 (Protection of Public Vistas), in that no views of the beach, ocean, or other significant vistas can be viewed past or across the subject property, as the property is located upslope from the highway and the property is on the inland side of the scenic corridor with no significant public vista available beyond the slope in front of the subject property.
 The existing public views from the scenic highway will remain relatively unchanged as a result of this project.